jeffwzhong1994/jeffwzhong1994.github.io/projects.md

 > A map-based iOS application that accentuates landmarks across Chicago using MapKit The app features a full-screen map devoid of Apple's default points of interest, showcasing Apple's default points of interest in favor of custom annotations and provides an immersive interface complete with a transparent HUD for detailed landmark information.
 Designed with adaptability in mind, the app supports various device orientations and sizes using Storyboards for UI layout, ensuring a versatile experience across all iPhone models.

+### Linguistic Forensics: A Markov Model Approach to Speaker Recognition

+> A Markov model-based text analysis system alongside a custom hash tables The text analysis system leverages Markov models alongside a bespoke hash table implementation.
+It focused on utilizing Markov models for statistical analysis of texts, capturing not only the frequencies but also intricate contextual relationships between sequences.
+Additionally, the project entailed the creation of an efficient hash table utilizing separate chaining for data management.
+This component was designed to adeptly manage collision resolutions and enable the tailored design of data structures, thereby enhancing the overall efficiency and adaptability of the system.